-A few of the intervention studies conducted on the role of calcium intake on body weight and body composition yielded conflicting results (Boon et al. 2005, Rajpathak et al. 2006, Thompson et al. 2005, Chan et al. 1995).
-Studies have also demonstrated that calcium from dairy products is more effective in reducing body weight than calcium from supplements (Zemel et al. 2004, Zemel et al. 2000).
+A few of the intervention studies conducted on the role of calcium intake on body weight and body composition yielded conflicting results (Chan et al. 1995, Thompson et al. 2005, Boon et al. 2005, Rajpathak et al. 2006,).
+It has also been demonstrated that calcium from dairy products is more effective in reducing body weight than calcium from supplements (Zemel et al. 2000, 2004).

 Different mechanisms were proposed to mediate the effects of dietary calcium on body weight changes.
-Formation of faecal fatty acid complexes to reduce fat absorption may represent an important mechanism through which calcium affects body weight regulation (Jacobsen et al. 2005).
-Elevation of faecal fat excretion in response to increased calcium intake should be considered especially in individuals with an excessive fat intake.
+Formation of fecal fatty acid complexes to reduce fat absorption may represent an important mechanism through which calcium affects body weight regulation (Jacobsen et al. 2005).
+Elevation of fecal fat excretion in response to increased calcium intake should be considered especially in individuals with an excessive fat intake.
 Intracellular Ca2+ is a key regulator of lipid metabolism.
 Its elevated intracellular concentrations stimulate the expression and activity of lipogenic enzymes and reduce lipolysis with a subsequent increased accumulation of fat in adipocytes (Zemel et al. 2000).
 Dietary calcium-induced suppression of 1.25-dihydroxyvitamin D diminishes the entry of Ca2+ into adipocytes and as a consequence also diminishes fat storage in adipocytes (Xue et al. 2001, Zemel 2003).
 Calcium might affect energy balance by stimulating an expression of uncoupling proteins in adipocytes (UCP2) and skeletal muscles (UCP3) (Yu et al. 2003, Zemel et al. 2000, Zemel 2003).
 Calcium also affects fat oxidation.
-Melanson et al. (2003) demonstrated that calcium intake correlated positively with 24-hr fat oxidation, during both sleep and moderate physical activity.
+Melanson et al. (2003) demonstrated that calcium intake correlated positively with 24-h fat oxidation, during both sleep and moderate physical activity.

-Food intake, energy balance and body weight as well as insulin sensitivity is regulated by complex neurohormonal signals (Druce and Bloom 2006).
-Adherence to the WM programme is greatly influenced by psychobehavioural factors, among which the eating behaviour plays a crucial role.
-However, an association between calcium intake and hormonal and psychobehavioural factors has not yet been evaluated.
-The aim of the present study was to evaluate whether a calcium supplement (500 mg/day) would influence a change in body weight and body composition in response to a 3-week WM programme with strictly defined and supervised calorie intake.
+Food intake, energy balance and body weight as well as insulin sensitivity are regulated by complex neurohormonal signals (Druce and Bloom 2006).
+Adherence to the WM program is greatly influenced by psychobehavioral factors, among which the eating behavior plays a crucial role.
+However, an association between calcium intake and hormonal and psychobehavioral factors has not yet been assessed.
+The aim of the present study was to evaluate whether a calcium supplement (500 mg/day) would influence a change in body weight and body composition in response to a 3-week WM program with strictly defined and supervised caloric intake.
 The impact of calcium intake on metabolic, hormonal and psychobehavioral parameters was also evaluated.

-Subjects and methods
+Subjects and Methods

-Sixty seven overweight/obese women (BMI: 32.2 ± 4.1 kg/m2; age: 49.1 ± 12.1 years) participated in a 4-week WM programme in the Spa Obesity Unit.
+Sixty-seven overweight/obese women (BMI $32.2\pm4.1 \text{ kg/m}^2$; age: $49.1\pm12.1 \text{ years}$) participated in a 4-week WM program in the Spa Obesity Unit.
 Subjects with diabetes, uncompensated thyroid dysfunction and those treated with drugs affecting water balance (diuretics, hormonal contraceptive and replacement therapy etc.) were excluded from the study.